₱18,692 Find Cheap Flights from Southeast Asia to Saudi Arabia

 • How many cities have direct flights to Saudi Arabia?

 From Southeast Asia, there are direct flights to Saudi Arabia from 4 cities.
-The city with the most direct flights is Kuala Lumpur, with 98 direct flights each week.
+The city with the most direct flights is Manila, with 48 direct flights each week.

 • How many direct flights to Saudi Arabia are there each day?